-Couscous Salad with Chickpeas, dried fruit and harissa roasted vegetables, a deliciously spiced dish with Moroccan flavours.
+Moroccan Couscous Salad with Chickpeas, dried fruit and harissa roasted vegetables, a deliciously spiced dish full of flavour.
 Ready in about 20 minutes, this salad really easy to make with a few simple ingredients.
 The harissa paste gives it a distinctive exotic flavour and an earthy heat, while the dried fruit work beautifully with the roasted vegetables.

 This might not be a traditional salad with green leaves and a dressing, but a much more sophisticated, exotic dish that screams perfection.
 After my Moroccan chicken tagine, I fell in love with the Moroccan flavours, and decided to go for something as flavourful, but light and low calorie.

 Despite the fact that it can be served as a salad, it can definitely be considered a side dish too, and it goes perfectly well with any roast.
-If you are looking for a nice packed lunch option, this Moroccan salad is the perfect recipe, especially if you like healthy food.
+If you are looking for a nice packed lunch option, this fruity couscous salad is the perfect recipe, especially if you like healthy food.

 Plain couscous might be boring to some people, although I actually quite like having it that way.
 But throw in a few spices, some nicely roasted veggies coated in harissa paste, some dried fruit, and you get one awesome couscous recipe.